Nariman Aliev: Biography

-Nariman Aliev was born on December 15, 1992 in the village of Petrivka, Krasnohvardiiske Raion, Autonomous Republic of Crimea.
+Nariman Aliev was born on December 15, 1992, in the village of Petrivka, Krasnohvardiiske Raion, Autonomous Republic of Crimea.

-In 2009 he graduated from Petrivska Secondary School of I-III grades № 1.
+In 2009 he graduated from Petrivska Secondary School of I-III grades No. 1.

 In 2013, he received a bachelor's degree in television and film directing from the Institute of Screen Arts (Oleh Fialko's workshop).

-In 2014 he received a diploma of a specialist in television directing from Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University.
+In 2014 he received a diploma of a specialist in television directing from Kyiv National Ivan Karpenko-Karyi Theatre, Cinema and Television University.

 In 2016, he was nominated for the Crystal Bear of the Berlin International Film Festival for his short film "Without You".

 Member of the Ukrainian Film Academy since 2017.

 Member of the European Film Academy since 2019.

 Member of the Public Council of the Ukrainian Oscar Committee since 2019.

 Nariman Aliev's debut feature film Homeward (2019) was screened in the Un Certain Regard section at the 72nd Cannes International Film Festival.